strixeyecom/strixeyecom.github.io/docs/in-depth_dashboard/profile.md

 ![agent name and agent domains](../assets/images/profile.png)

-You can change your name, password or profile picture from profile page.
+You can change your name, password or profile picture from Profile page.

 ## User API Token